xdevplatform/enterprise-scripts-python/README.md

   - requests_oauthlib
   - python-dotenv

-Run `pip install requirements.txt` to install the third-party library dependenices.
+Run `pip install -r requirements.txt` to install the third-party library dependenices.

 ## Supported APIs
 Below are the API that are currently supported by this collection of scripts (click product name to jump to that section of README):